Family Business Conflict: Why the Same Argument Keeps Happening

 Why doesn't talking about it fix family business conflict?

 Because talking and changing are not the same thing.
 You can clear the air a hundred times and nothing will move in the business until someone actually does something differently.
 Words without behavior change are just noise.
-And in a family business, that noise can run for years while revenue stalls and good employees walk out the door.
+And in a family business, that noise can run for years while revenue stalls and good non-family employees walk out the door.

 How does accountability work when the people involved are family?